ipspace/blog/content/posts/2021/09/graceful-restart.md

 - networking fundamentals
 title: Graceful Restart (GR) 101
 ---
 In the *Non-Stop Forwarding* (NSF) article, I mentioned that the routers adjacent to the device using NSF have to play along to make the idea work.
 That capability is called *Graceful Restart*.
-Today we'll explore its intricate details, be diplomatic, and leave the shortcomings and tradeoffs for the next blog post.
+Today we'll explore its intricate details, be diplomatic, and leave the shortcomings and tradeoffs for [another blog post](/2021/10/graceful-restart-control-plane-protocols/).

 ## The Problem